prryplatypus/ergate/docs/basics/creating-a-job.md

 !!! info

     Ergate's `Job` model is a Pydantic model, so it will try to cast the given values to the expected types.
 If any of the data provided cannot be cast to the expected type, a `ValidationError` will be raised.
+Remember that you must handle all exceptions in your queue and state store implementations.

 ```py title="my_queue.py"
 from queue import Queue